Co-Parenting Classes for Divorce

 One really good online program to check out is The Center for Divorce Education.
 They offer the Children in Between Program which was created by distinguished psychologist Dr. Donald Gordon.
 It is an interactive, skills-based approach to helping reduce the stress of divorce on both parents and children.

-Take the first step to improving your parenting and co-parenting skills while protecting and enhancing your child’s emotional health.
+Take the first step to improving your parenting and co-parenting skills while protecting and enhancing your child’s emotional health by taking a parenting class for divorce.

 Related: